This Guide Teaches You:

-However, it was also linked to much lower risks of some types of cancer in others provinces in China.
-Essentially, they found basically no good correlational data and they certainly found ZERO casual data.
+However, it was also linked to much lower risks of some types of cancer in other provinces in China.
+Essentially, they found no good correlational data and they certainly found ZERO casual data.

-I think it is safe to say that casein is clearly safe for human consumption.
+I think it is safe to say that casein is safe for human consumption.

 However, as we have discussed above potential benefit of casein over whey is the “fullness” effect of casein.
-As it is slower digesting it often results in a longer period of post-prandial (after eating) satiety.
+As it is slower digesting, it often results in a longer period of post-prandial satiety.
 This may help reduce overall caloric intake and benefit weight loss to a greater degree than whey (this is speculative on my part).